 If you are a Canadian citizen, but also a citizen of Honduras, our ability to offer you consular services may be limited while you're there.
 You may also be subject to different entry/exit requirements.

-If you plan on buying or selling property, or making other investments in Honduras, seek the advice of a lawyer in Canada and in Honduras.
+If you plan on buying property, or making other investments in Honduras, seek legal advice in Canada and in Honduras.
 Do so before making commitments.
 Real estate transactions, laws and practices can be complex and differ considerably from those in Canada

 Related disputes could take time and be costly to resolve.
 Many tourists have reported complications during a real estate transaction in Honduras.

 - Choose your own lawyer or notary and avoid hiring the one recommended by the seller

 - Go on site before buying a property to see what you’re buying

 - Carefully review the sales contract as it may contain irregularities such as a contestation of title deeds

 - Confirm the name of the last owner and verify that the property is free of any mortgage or taxes from the local property registry (Instituto de la propiedad)